-Elements of Mathematics is a content course which broadens and deepens the student's knowledge of the mathematics content of early childhood and middle school as a framework for learning to teach mathematics.
-In the course, students use a variety of materials for learning, work with conceptual models, use conceptual models to perform mathematics, perform activities that develop new perspectives, and demonstrate competence in mathematics.
-This course enables our students to become insightful professionals who are able to understand and communicate mathematic principles to others.
+In this course, students will use a variety of materials for learning, using conceptual models to perform mathematics, performing activities that develop new perspectives, and demonstrating competence in mathematics.
+Topics include whole numbers, fractions, decimals, percent, numeration systems, integers, sets, and logic and number theory.

 Prerequisite(s): MAT 085 Algebra Fundamentals or by placement exam.
 3 credits